Retreats & Events

 Emma Pittaway

-Emma Pittaway teaches an open “natural awareness” approach that emphasises meditation as a way of being in the world, based on her training in the Burmese lineage of Mahāsī Sayādaw via Shwe Oo Min Sayādaw and his dharma successor, Sayādaw U Tejaniya.
-Inspired by the Buddha and his followers, who lived and meditated in the forest, she draws on the natural world to support her practice.
+Emma Pittaway teaches an open ‘natural awareness’ approach that emphasises meditation as a way of being in the world.
+Her style is drawn from 25 years experience in the Burmese lineage of Mahāsī Sayādaw, via her primary teacher Patrick Kearney, and her training with Sayādaw U Tejaniya.
+These two influences combine relaxation and creativity with investigation and clarity.
+Inspired by the Buddha and his followers, who lived and meditated in the forest, Emma draws on the natural world to support her practice.
 She is the principal insight teacher at the Kuan Yin Meditation Centre in Lismore, NSW.

 Learn more about Emma Pittaway